PetrovStark/easy-shipping/README.md

 The **db** contains the database into which the spreadsheet will be uploaded, which is accessible for **webapp** and **consumer**.

 ## First steps
-Firstly, clone this repo to your local environment, build the docker container network, copy the .env.example file to a new .env file, and run the laravel migrations inside the **webapp** container:
+After cloning this repo, run this commands below to build the docker containers, run the database migrations and grant the required permissions for the Laravel project.

 ```shell
 docker-compose up -d